Ramen is a Japanese dish consisting of wheat noodles, served in a meat or fish-based broth, and finished with a variety of toppings.

 Choose from sliced meats (duck, pork, chicken), seafood, boiled egg, nori (dried seaweed), and vegetables such as spring onions, spinach, sweetcorn, mushrooms, beansprouts ... basically anything goes!

-Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; chop using the bridge/claw technique safely; use the hob (with adult supervision).
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use measuring spoons and cups; use weighing scales; cut using bridge/claw knife technique safely; use a sieve; use the hob (with adult supervision).

-2 large saucepans, chopping board, knife, wooden spoon.
+2 large saucepans, chopping board, knife, measuring spoons, measuring jug, weighing scales, sieve, wooden spoon.

 Allergens (please note the allergens listed are indicative only.
 Allergens vary depending on brand; check the labels on the products you use)